 About Black History Month Kingston

-For the First time ever, The A.J.
-Williams-Myers African Roots Library has compiled an inspirational selection of historic, educational and engaging activities during Black History Month for 2018.
+We expect to increase our inspirational selection of historic, educational and engaging activities during Black History Month for 2019.
 Our mission is to showcase and pay tribute to the legacy and contributions of African-Americans in Kingston and the surrounding areas.
 We will also emphasize strategies to better race relations within the community thru various talks, panels and exercises.
 We are marketing a combination of events and activities under the one Black History Month Kingston umbrella and welcome interested parties to join.

 Black History Month Kingston is projected to become a favorite annual community celebration for all generations and cultures throughout this region.
 The month will provide an opportunity for participants to engage in conversation, education and pay tribute to the African and African-American legacy in Kingston.

 The festivities will start on Friday, February 1st with a proclamation ceremony at City Hall followed by a free community dinner in the evening.
-On Saturday, February 2nd, there will be the official Kick Off event at the Lace Mill including art exhibits, performances, spoken word, dance and more.
+On Saturday, February 2nd, there will be the official Kick Off event including art exhibits, performances, spoken word, dance and more.
 The month will include participation from a variety of organizations, churches and businesses including lectures and workshops at the AJ Williams-Myers African Roots Library, along with Kingston Library providing children’s activities, Valentine Day Soul Night with a live jazz performance at Ruby Mae’s, Rondout Neighborhood Recreation Center, citywide art exhibits, UPAC performances, HV Maritime Museum and many more.

 About The A.J.
 Williams-Myers African Roots Library